 There are seven beautiful ‘fingers’ in Maine’s Midcoast region, and the pretty Pemaquid Peninsula is one of them.
-The beachy escape, known for its scenic beauty, is tucked right between Boothbay and Cushing.
-It may be one of Maine’s undiscovered gems, but there are dozens of reasons to visit this sea-surrounded region.
+The beachy escape, known for its scenic beauty, is tucked right between Boothbay and Cushing—about an hour and a half from Portland, Maine.
+It may be one of the states undiscovered gems, but there are dozens of reasons to visit this sea-surrounded region.
 What you can expect is picturesque villages, dreamy coastlines, tasty seafood scene and one iconic lighthouse.
 Do you really need any more than that?

 It may not yet be one of Maine’s top spots for tourists to visit, but it absolutely should be.
 Below you will find out just why Maine’s Pemaquid Point & Peninsula needs to find its way on your bucket list!